-It is hard to analyze the state of the art in path planning since there is no commonly accepted general method for robot navigation.
-A large variety of methods have been published, that are special solutions for specific strategic tasks, machines and types of environments.
-A notable fraction of this work is either theoretic or has been tested only in simulations and additional work has to be done in order to test whether these methods operate satisfactorily in real robots.
-According to Latombe [7] all these methods can be categorized as "Roadmap Methods", "Cell Decomposition Methods" and "Artificial Potential Field Approaches".
-Another category of methods is recently under development, called "Navigation under Uncertainty".
-This class of methods takes into consideration different types of uncertainties such as: uncertainty of sensory data, uncertainty of kinematics and of map information.
+Given a representation of the environment (map), path planning techniques are used to construct paths that assume a starting position and lead to desired target locations.
+A large variety of methods have been proposed, that are special solutions for specific strategic tasks, machines and types of environments.
+A notable fraction of this work is either theoretic or has been tested only in simulations and additional work has to be done in order to test whether these methods operate satisfactorily with real robots.
+According to Latombe [8], all path planning methods can be categorized as "Roadmap Methods", "Cell Decomposition Methods" and "Artificial Potential Field Approaches".
+More recent methods take into consideration different types of uncertainties, such as uncertainty of sensory data, uncertainty of kinematics and of map information/localization, leading to stochastic approaches in path planning [8,15].

 The motion planning approaches are usually unable to cope with the dynamics of real-world workspaces and a number of reactive approaches have been proposed to overcome this limitation.
-Dynamic window approach [8,9] is an example of a reactive collision avoidance strategy based on sequences of circular arcs.
-The Virtual Force Field method (VFF) [10], lies on the integration of two concepts, certainty grids for obstacle representations and potential fields for navigation, and enables continuous motion of the robot without stopping in front of obstacles.
-The Vector Field Histogram method (VFH) [11] is an extension of the VFF and uses a two-dimensional Cartesian histogram grid as a world model, which is updated continuously with range data.
+The dynamic window approach [9,10] is an example of a reactive collision avoidance strategy based on sequences of circular arcs.
+The Virtual Force Field method (VFF) [11], relies on the integration of two concepts, certainty grids for obstacle representations and potential fields for navigation, and enables continuous motion of the robot without stopping in front of obstacles.
+The Vector Field Histogram method (VFH) [12] is an extension of the VFF and uses a two-dimensional Cartesian histogram grid as a world model, which is updated continuously with range data.

 The PYTHEAS system is an integration of various methods based on the approaches mentioned above.
-With respect to environment mapping, the grid-based approach has been selected.
-Metric maps are easy to build, represent and maintain even for complex environments.
+The underlying model in our system is a discrete state model, implying appropriate localization and environment representation approaches.
+Regarding environment mapping, dense maps (grid-based) are employed as the internal workspace representation.
+Dense (metric) maps are relatively easy to build, represent and maintain even for complex environments.

 Laser readings are integrated over time, to yield a single consistent map according to a probabilistic model.
-Our approach for position tracking, is a variation of the method proposed by Thrun [12].
-Odometry information is not used as a source of information because it becomes unreliable in the long run.
+Our approach for position tracking (localization) follows the Markovian paradigm; it constitutes a variation of a method proposed by Thrun [7,13].
+Odometry readings are not used as a source of information because they usually become unreliable in the long run.
+Instead, the motion commands are employed to provide information about the next position of the robot.

 For the task of path planning, the initial grid-based map is transformed to a topological one.
-As part of this transformation, a triangulation procedure has been used to find a set of control points, in order to cover the free space of the map.
+As part of this transformation, a triangulation procedure is used to find a set of control points, in order to cover the free space of the map.
 In this way, the problem of finding a path between current and goal position is turned into a shortest path graph-searching problem.
-The described approach exhibits small computational overhead, because the majority of computations are performed off-line.
-The motion planning method is a combination of "Navigating under uncertainty" approaches since it uses probabilistic models on the grid-based map to track the robot's position and of "Roadmap Planners" because of the use of intermediate points in a topological version of the map.
-In order to dynamically avoid objects that block the robot's path to the goal position, the VFH algorithm is selected, because it results in smooth and continuous motion during obstacle avoidance.
-Those subsystems are controlled over a user interface that can issue commands to the robot even from a remote location over the network.
+The employed approach exhibits small computational overhead, because the majority of computations are performed off-line.
+The motion planning method is a combination of "navigating under uncertainty" approaches since it uses probabilistic models on the grid-based map to track the robot's position and of "Roadmap Planners" because of the use of intermediate points in a topological version of the map.
+In order to dynamically avoid objects that block the path of the robot towards the goal position, the VFH algorithm is selected, because it results in smooth and continuous motion during obstacle avoidance.
+The high-level control of the system is facilitated through a web user interface that can issue commands to the robot even from a remote location over the network.